AndreaEnia/sed3fit_read/README.md

 results = sed3fit_read.Sed3FitOutput(path_to_fit, path_to_sed)
 ```

-Then all the sed3fit outputs will be stored in the results object.
+Then all the sed3fit outputs will be stored in the results object, including input data, best-fit SEDs and model parameters.